-Managed Care Organizations (MCOs)

-Many state Medicaid agencies (SMAs) have transitioned all or part of their Medicaid programs from a fee-for-service model to a managed care model.
+- Managed Care Organizations (MCOs) Many state Medicaid agencies (SMAs) have transitioned all or part of their Medicaid programs from a fee-for-service model to a managed care model.
 Under this model, care organizations, typically large insurance companies or medical service providers, agree to provide the range of Medicaid services for a fixed price per member per month.
-MCOs are therefore responsible for ensuring the required access to services.

-2. Existing technology companies that develop, sell/license, and support automated scheduling and dispatch software - A range of companies have developed software tools to maintain client databases, use actual road networks to efficiently schedule and batch groups of clients requiring demand response transportation services, and provide basic billing functionality.
+MCOs are therefore responsible for ensuring the required access to services. - 2.
+Existing technology companies that develop, sell/license, and support automated scheduling and dispatch software - A range of companies have developed software tools to maintain client databases, use actual road networks to efficiently schedule and batch groups of clients requiring demand response transportation services, and provide basic billing functionality.
 In some cases, these providers have worked directly with SMAs to enable electronic automated billing of NEMT services.

+77 Cost Allocation Technology for Non-Emergency Medical Transportation: Customized Market Research, prepared for RLS & Associates, prepared by Dawnbreaker, Rochester, NY (February 2020).
 Under this concept, RLS would partner with such organizations to assist in the development and subsequent licensing or sale of the software technology created under the SBIR project.